sverx/X205TA/bootloader.md

 grub-install --target=i386-efi --bootloader-id=Linux --efi-directory=/boot/efi --recheck

 # (this command will fail if the necessary grub libraries are not installed, they should be in /usr/lib/grub/i386-efi/)
-# (use `apt-get install grub-efi-ia32 grub-efi-ia32-bin` to install the missing libraries in case)
+# (you had to use `sudo apt-get install grub-efi-ia32` to install the missing libraries before attempting this fix)
 # (some distros use grub2-install instead of grub-install)

 # generate grub.cfg